 Does your current skin-care routine have you — and your complexion — feeling unfulfilled?
 If that’s the case, get back on track by taking a page out of the Korean beauty playbook.
 Korean skin-care practices have brought us a slew of complexion-perfecting techniques, from honey skin and the “seven skin method,” to double cleansing and now — “glass skin.”
 Ahead, we’re revealing the skin-care routine you need to obtain glass skin.

 What Is Glass Skin?

-Picture a piece of glass.
-Not stained or frosted, but a regular pane of glass.
-Immediately, certain qualities should pop into your head.
-It’s perfectly clear and translucent with a reflective sheen, right?
+Picture a piece of glass, not stained or frosted, but a regular pane of glass.
+Immediately, certain qualities should pop into your head: It’s perfectly clear and translucent with a reflective sheen, right?
 Can you see how that pane of glass could possibly translate into a skin- care trend?
-Glass skin refers to a complexion that’s healthy and plump with hydration, and like glass, has an ultra-smooth and glossy finish.
+Glass skin refers to a complexion that’s healthy and plump with hydration, and like glass, it has an ultra-smooth and glossy finish.

 As with most K-beauty trends, glass skin isn’t something you can achieve with the snap of your fingers or a full night of beauty rest.
 Securing glass skin takes time, consistency and plenty of layers of potent skin-care products.

 A glass skin routine may not be super short — the technique does rely on lots of layering, after all — but we promise eight steps will feel like no big deal once you’ve successfully achieved a glass-like visage.